nashville-software-school/front-end-curriculum/24-javascript-201/README.md

   return deferred.promise;
 };

-// Use the allSettled method to look firstXHR()
+// Define the order of execution of the XHR calls firstXHR()
   .then(function(data1) {
-    return secondXHR();
+    return secondXHR(data1);
   })
   .then(function(data2) {
     return thirdXHR(data2);